- What Is a Security Deposit and How Does It Work?

 Through a rental security deposit agreement, landlords determine the amount a tenant must pay as a security deposit before the move-in date.
 Security deposits are typically the equivalent of one month’s rent.
 However, maximum amounts vary by state and certain state laws allow a security deposit to be equal to three month’s rent.

-Keep in mind that labor costs aren’t too widely regulated, so your landlord can fix everything themself and charge $75 or more per hour just to fix it — not including material prices.
-The landlord must present you with a copy of all receipts and repair costs prior to refunding you with a security deposit that was less than the amount you originally paid.
+Labor costs aren’t too widely regulated, so your landlord can fix everything themself and charge $75 or more per hour just to fix it — not including material prices.
+The landlord must present you with a copy of all receipts and repair costs before refunding you with a security deposit that was less than the amount you originally paid.

 The best way to ensure you get your entire security deposit back is to clean the home and conduct repairs before your move-out date.
 Check out this article to see more reasons why a landlord can rightfully withhold your security deposit.

-Do I Pay a Security Deposit Before Signing a Lease?
+Do You Pay Security Deposit Before Signing a Lease?

-Yes, tenants typically must pay their security deposit before getting the keys to their new place.
+No, tenants must pay their security deposit after the lease is signed and before getting the keys to their new place.
 However, depending on your landlord and their methods, it can sometimes be paid in monthly increments until the full amount is met.

+Yes, security deposits are refundable.
 Your landlord typically has 30 days to return your security deposit.
-If you landlord fails to refund your deposit in 30 days, you can send them a certified demand letter asking for a refund.
+If they fail to refund your deposit in 30 days, you can send them a certified demand letter asking for a refund.
 If they still do not comply, you may need to take them to small claims court to retrieve any missing money.

 Renters insurance can help take care of some of the costs associated with repairs that may be deducted from your security deposit.
 Get your free renters insurance quote today to find out how you could potentially save money!